django-fluent/django-fluent-contents/docs/newplugins/rendering.rst

 To quickly create plugins with little to no effort, only the :attr:`~fluent_contents.extensions.ContentPlugin.render_template` needs to be specified.
 The template code receives the model object via the ``instance`` variable.

-To switch the template depending on the mdel, the :func:`~fluent_contents.extensions.ContentPlugin.get_render_template` method can be overwritten instead.
+To switch the template depending on the model, the :func:`~fluent_contents.extensions.ContentPlugin.get_render_template` method can be overwritten instead.
 For example:

 .. code-block:: python